serverlessworkflow/specification/examples/README.md

 This example shows how we can loop through a data input array (in parallel), and decide which action to perform depending on the value of each element in the input array.
+We use the [action definition](../specification.md#Action-Definition) `condition` property to perform the action that is best suited for the transaction value.
+Note that in this example we set the "large transaction amount" as a [workflow constant](../specification.md#Workflow-Constants).
+There are other ways to set
+this value, for example passing it as [workflow data input](../specification.md#Workflow-Data-Input), or if this data is sensitive, to use [workflow secrets](../specification.md#Workflow-Secrets).

-For the example, we assume the workflow data input is:
+For the example, we assume the following workflow data input:

 ```json
 {